pr2database/pr2-website/content/authors/delcampo/_index.md

 - Core team
 ---

-My research aims at understanding the global diversity and distribution of eukaryotic and prokaryotic microbes employing curated phylogenetic frameworks focusing on novel environmental taxa.
-Through the use of novel culturing and isolation approaches and single-cell genomics, I also study uncultured species to discover new biological processes and their ecological implications.
-My experience generating and analyzing next-generation sequencing data allows me to use genome-scale data to address a multitude of questions on the diversity and distribution of microbes across natural environments.
-I am currently investigating microbial community ecology in marine animal-associated environments using cutting edge sequencing technologies and computational biology.
-My knowledge of eukaryote diversity is proving to be a vital resource as I develop the infrastructure necessary to incorporate microeukaryotes into microbial ecology studies in a phylogeny informed manner.
+I am a Catalan microbial ecologist and Group Leader at the Institute of Evolutionary Biology (UPF-CSIC) in Barcelona and an Adjunct Professor at the Rosenstiel School of Marine and Atmospheric Science - University of Miami in Florida.
+I completed my bachelor’s and my Ph.D. in Environmental Microbiology and Biotechnology at the Institute of Marine Science - CSIC (Barcelona), followed by postdoctoral research at the University of Barcelona, the University of British Columbia (Vancouver), and back to the Institute of Marine Science.
+In February 2019 I joined as Assistant Professor the Rosenstiel School of Marine and Atmospheric Science at the University of Miami and in February 2021 I joined the Institute for Evolutionary Biology.
+My research has focused on the study of the ecology and evolution of microbial eukaryotes but recently, I have expanded my scope to the prokaryotes in order to have an integrated view of the microbiome.
+I am currently investigating microbial community ecology in marine animal-associated environments using cutting-edge sequencing technologies and computational biology.
+I hope that my research can help to have a better understanding of the role that microorganisms play in the response of animals to climate change.